mklarqvist/tomahawk/docs/r-tutorial.md

 # Getting started with `rtomahawk`

+## About

+This is an introductory tutorial for using the R-bindings for Tomahawk (`rtomahawk`).
+It will cover:

+* Importing data into Tomahawk
+* Loading, subsetting, and filtering output data
+* Computing linkage-disequilibrium
+* Plotting raw linkage-disequilibrium data
+* Aggregating and visualizing datasets
+* Combining LD information with GWAS P-values and annotations

 ## Prerequisites
 In order to follow this tutorial exactly, you will need to download the variant call data for chromosome 6 the 1000 Genomes Project (1KGP3) cohort and validate